EdgeGallery/docs/Projects/MEP/EdgeGallery本地开发验证服务说明书.md

 root@ubuntu:~# chmod 700 /data/thirdparty/kong

 root@ubuntu:~# cat > /home/EG-LDVS/mepserver/init.sql <<EOF
-CREATE USER kong WITH PASSWORD '<password>';   --请用户自行设置kong用户密码 REVOKE connect ON DATABASE kong FROM PUBLIC;
+CREATE USER kong WITH PASSWORD '<password>';   --Please set the kong user password by yourself REVOKE connect ON DATABASE kong FROM PUBLIC;
 GRANT ALL PRIVILEGES ON DATABASE kong TO admin;
 GRANT ALL PRIVILEGES ON DATABASE kong TO kong;